Chloe Aridjis

-Chloe Aridjis (born 1971) is a Mexican and American novelist and writer.
+Chloe Aridjis FRSL (born 1971) is a Mexican and American novelist and writer.
 Her novel Book of Clouds (2009) was published in eight countries, and won the Prix du Premier Roman Étranger.
 Her second novel, Asunder was published in 2013 to unanimous acclaim.
 Her third novel, Sea Monsters (2019), was awarded the PEN/Faulkner Award for Fiction in 2020.
+Her fourth novel, The Shadow of the Object, was published in April 2026 and longlisted for the Booker Prize 2026 in July 2026.

 She is the eldest daughter of Mexican poet and diplomat Homero Aridjis and American Betty F. de Aridjis, an environmental activist and translator.
 She is the sister of film maker Eva Aridjis.
 She has a doctorate in nineteenth-century French poetry and magic from the University of Oxford.